fontforge/fontforge.github.io/en-US/downloads/mac.md

 contenttype: application/zip
 ---

-FontForge is a UNIX application, so don't expect it to look and behave like a normal Mac Application.
+FontForge is a UNIX application, so it does not look and behave like a normal Mac Application.
-It runs on Macs thanks to XQuartz, a X11 graphics compatibility layer.
+It runs on Macs thanks to XQuartz, a graphics compatibility layer for the UNIX X Window System.

 ## How To Install

-### XQuartz
+### 1. Install XQuartz

+Without XQuartz, FontForge will open a Dock icon but not load any further.

 1. Open Finder and look in your `/Applications/Utilities/` folder for the `XQuartz` app
 2. If you don't have it then download and install [XQuartz](http://xquartz.macosforge.org) ([direct link to XQuartz-2.7.7.dmg](http://xquartz.macosforge.org/downloads/SL/XQuartz-2.7.7.dmg))